📖 9 min read

 What’s the difference between Grind 75 and Blind 75?

 Blind 75 is a static list.
-Grind 75 is dynamic — it’s updated based on interview frequency data and can be customized by time available, difficulty, and topic.
+Grind 75 is dynamic.
+It’s updated based on interview frequency data and can be customized by time available, difficulty, and topic.
 Grind 75 also has a companion “Grind 169” for more comprehensive coverage.
+If you want the full 169, see our step-by-step Grind 169 study plan.

 How does Intervu help compared to just solving on LeetCode?